 Hypotheses are statements which are limited in scope and regard specific situations.
 The word is also used to refer to a concept before any experimental work was done to prove or disprove it.
 If your phone won’t power on, you might say “the battery is dead,” and that’s your hypothesis.
 Then you plug it in the charger and try again, thereby experimentally testing the hypothesis.
 If it still doesn’t work you’ll try another one — “the screen is broken, it needs to be repaired.”

 What is a scientific model

 Models are hypotheses which are known to be at least of limited validity.
-That model of an atom we’re used to seeing, the Bohr model, isn’t actually what an atom looks like.
-But it’s illustrative and similar enough (it accurately represents the energies of the quantum states of the electron in the hydrogen atom, but not its angular momentum) to the real thing to be a good substitute in most situations — it’s a “model” of how things actually are.
+That model of an atom we’re used to seeing, the Bohr model, isn’t what an atom looks like.
+But it’s illustrative and similar enough to the real thing (it accurately represents the energies of the quantum states of the electron in the hydrogen atom, but not its angular momentum — i.e. the shape is ok but it doesn’t show how all the pieces move) to be a good substitute in most situations — it’s a “model” of how things actually are.

 What is a theory

 Theories are frameworks of hypotheses which have been repeatedly confirmed through experiment.
 They’re not really proven correct per se, but they’ve never actually been proven wrong so they can’t be discarded.
 New discoveries usually fit into existing theories, and it’s only after one of these discoveries can’t be reconciled with it that scientists try to modify the theory.
 Sometimes theories become laws.

 Laws are generally considered to be fundamental and universally relevant in their field of influence, though some laws have been modified over time as our understanding of the world became more refined.
 For example, the law of gravity (gravity works the same way almost everywhere) or the law of mass conservation (mass isn’t destroyed by chemical or physical transformations in an isolated system).

 Common errors and limitations